Hybrids, utility clubs, rescue clubs — by whatever name you want to use, for many golfers, these clubs could be called life savers.

 Best Adjustable Hybrid Golf Club: Cobra King Tec

 All these years later, Cobra is still in many ways setting the pace in golf hybrid technology.
 Their King Tec hybrid includes three adjustable weight settings.
-You can position two 12-gram weights in the front of the club for lower spin and launch, in the back heel for a draw bias or in the back toe for a fade bias.
+You can position two 12-gram weights in the front of the club for lower spin and launch, in the back heel for a draw bias, or in the back toe for a fade bias.
+And the new 2025 King Tec model includes a new FutureFit33 adjustable loft and lie system.

 Sometimes our swings change from year to year (or even round to round), so adjustability in a club that you’re likely to pull very often really does give you a nice bonus.